syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 #### Event data

 The event handler has an argument of type [DockContextMenuEventArgs](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockContextMenuEventArgs.html).
-That arguement has 2 properties [ContextMenu](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockContextMenuEventArgs~ContextMenu.html) of type PopupMenu and [Owner](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockContextMenuEventArgs~Owner.html) of type control.
+That argument has 2 properties [ContextMenu](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockContextMenuEventArgs~ContextMenu.html) of type PopupMenu and [Owner](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockContextMenuEventArgs~Owner.html) of type control.
 ContextMenu gives access to the menu which is going to be displayed and owner identifies the docked control.
-So by checking this owner object, we can remove the contextmenu for a particular control.
+So by checking this owner object, we can remove the context menu for a particular control.

 The `DockContextMenuEventArgs` allows us to,